dmtrung14/playback-sync-main/README.md

 - HMTL / EJS
 - CSS
 - JavaScript

+## Future Direction

+- This project ended May 2022, but open for contributions
+- Future development plans may include adding username to chatbox, paste and play custom youtube video, dividing users into rooms.

 ## Contributors
 - Many thanks to my best friend [Duy Nguyen](https://github.com/nhdtxdy) for helping me setup and walked me through the process of implementing socketIO in this project